 SEE (Single Event Effect)

-SEE (Single Event Effect) occurs when radiation (protons, neutrons, heavy ions, gamma rays, etc.) passes through a semiconductor and ionizes the medium, causing operational errors in the circuit.
-The electron-hole pairs generated through the ionization process can reach the sensitive region of the semiconductor, and if the quantity is sufficient to change the operational state, errors occur.
-SEE is generally a non-destructive and transient error, which can be resolved by resetting the value or power.
+A Single Event Effect (SEE) occurs when radiation-such as protons, neutrons, heavy ions, or gamma rays-passes through a semiconductor and ionizes the material, leading to operational errors in the circuit.
+Electron-hole pairs generated through the ionization process may reach the sensitive region of the semiconductor, and if the charge is sufficient to alter the logic state, an error can occur.
+While many SEE modes (e.g., SEU/SET/SEFI) are non-destructive and transient, certain SEE modes (e.g., SEL/SEB/SEGR) can be destructive.

 Effects and Types of SEE